 2: Thriving Vilamoura On the Algarve

-It might be a tourist hotspot during the summer months but if you are someone who loves to live close to the beach, wants restaurants on your doorstep and loves to play a few rounds of golf each week then this is definitely the place for you.
+It might be a tourist hotspot during the summer months but if you are someone who loves to live close to the beach, wants restaurants on your doorstep and loves to play a few rounds of golf each week then this is definitely one of the best places to live in Portugal.

 Located on the coast, you’ll find that there are plenty of different property types to choose from here.
 There are townhouses, apartments and villas across the area.